-If you’re looking for a quick, no-stress appetizer or party dip that will wow everyone’s tastebuds, you’ve come to the right place!
+If you’re looking for another quick, no-stress appetizer or party dip, that will wow everyone’s tastebuds like my baked brie with jam, you’ve come to the right place!

 Homemade labneh is whipped to fluffy perfection with zesty lemon, then topped with a warm, garlicky, somewhat spicy olive oil sauce with tomatoes and two kinds of my favorite Pearls Specialties Olives (crunchy garlic-stuffed green queen olives and Greek Kalamata olives).

 I was first turned on to the idea of warmed olives at a local Italian pizzeria where they serve woodfire-baked olives as an appetizer.
 Brilliant on their own, but even better when I tried them on top of labneh (or a very thick and creamy Greek yogurt of your choice).

 This festive, next level labneh dip takes less than 10 minutes to put together, but let me tell you, it will be devoured even faster!

 You all know I’m obsessed with homemade labneh, which really takes only two ingredients to make: yogurt and salt.
 But if you want to try this recipe with store-bought labneh or even a quality really thick Greek yogurt it will work!
 The topping is what makes it extra special.